renzwo/cardano-plutus-apps-install-m1/README.md

 ```console
 nano webpack.config.js
 ```
-and change the "https" flag from "true" to "false". thats it, but not needed.
+and change the "https" flag from "true" to "false".

+thats it, but not needed. the url from now on would be http://localhost:8009